H2CO3/Sparkling/doc/tutorial.md

  * `2.0` (decimal floating-point)
  * `1.1e-2` (decimal floating-point in scientific notation)

-5. Strings
+## Strings

-Strings are enclosed in double quotes.
+String literals are enclosed in double quotes.
 You can access single characters of the string the same way you can access array members, using the `[]` operator.
 Characters are converted to integers (to their character code).
 String indices start from zero.

     > print("hello"[1]);
     101